Anu-0713/Chat-with-PDF-Using-RAG-Pipeline/README.md

 - Add support for other document formats (e.g., DOCX, TXT).
 - Integrate cloud-based vector databases.
 - Expand to use other LLM providers.

----

-Let me know if you’d like more tweaks or additions! 🚀